alexaergun/my_portfolio/README.md

 - How to use React (and 3rd party libraries) with following a tutorial
 - Making use of SVGs (will definitely make more use of this for future apps)

-## What's Coming Next...
+## What's Coming Next

--Technical Resume enable on React Portfolio
-  -Portfolio Picture
--Project 3 once completed
+-Future Projects

 ## License